crazy-max/docker-ejtserver/README.md

 192.162.2.*
 ```

-Group names are shown in the log file next to the user name.
+Group names are shown in the log file next to the username.

 ## Contributing